bdunderscore/modular-avatar/docs~/docs/reference/parameters.md

 * Int
 * Float
 * Animator Only
-* PB Prefix
+* Prefix

 If you select Animator Only, the parameter will not be added to the Expressions Parameters list.
 However, it will still be able to rename the parameter in question, as described below.

-The PB Prefix setting is used when this parameter prefix is set in a PhysBones component.
+The Prefix setting is used when this parameter prefix is set in a PhysBones or Raycast component.
 As with Animator Only, this will not be added to the Expressions Parameters list.

 ### Renaming parameters